-Centrally located and just a three minute walk from Piazza Navona, one of Rome’s most famous squares, this refined 10-suite hotel is set in a townhouse dating back to the 16th century.
+Centrally located and just a three-minute walk from Piazza Navona, one of Rome’s most famous squares, this refined 10-suite hotel is set in a townhouse dating back to the 16th century.

 Curious about the name of this hip hotel?
-According to Condé Nast Traveller, “G-Rough takes its 'G' from the Starck-designed Venetian sister hotel and its 'Rough' from the decision to strip back the walls and leave them that way - revealing a palimpsest of colour layers, fragments of decoration and even a few pencil sketches of uncertain date.”
+According to Condé Nast Traveller, “G-Rough takes its 'G' from the Starck-designed Venetian sister hotel and its 'Rough' from the decision to strip back the walls and leave them that way - revealing a palimpsest of color layers, fragments of decoration and even a few pencil sketches of uncertain date.”

 The G-Rough also offers a few “unconventional” experiences, including the “Unconventional Ride Experience” where guests can explore Rome by Vespa or bike, and the “Unconventional Eco-Picnic in Rome,” where, according to the hotel’s website, guests will enjoy a “magnificent view of Rome and then relax surrounded by the trees and the daisies of Villa Borghese, where a delicious picnic with the freshest products will wait for you.”
-The hotel’s staff will also provide a golf-car to truly deliver on the ‘unconventional’ aspect.
+The hotel’s staff will also provide a golf car to truly deliver on the ‘unconventional’ aspect.

-After a day of exploration, grab a drink at the G-Bar; the hotel’s contemporary wine gallery where travelers will find an array of wine labels selected from small Italian providers.
-This unique artistic space also hosts a calendar of events, installations and performances curated by Guendalina Salini, an artist herself, for guests to enjoy.
+After a day of exploration, grab a drink at the G-Bar, the hotel’s contemporary wine gallery, where travelers will find an array of wine labels selected from small Italian providers.
+This unique artistic space also hosts a calendar of events, installations, and performances curated by Guendalina Salini, an artist herself, for guests to enjoy.